 • Guardianship is not a goal that may be selected for case planning purposes.
 However, throughout SOP there are references to legal guardianship placement, as this permanency goal is recognized in federal legislation.
-Kentucky's guardianship assistance program is referred to as SPC.
+Kentucky does not currently have a federal title IV-E guardianship assistance program.